 You may have heard that if you learn Spanish in Barcelona, you’re learning the “real” Spanish.
 That’s not really accurate because all versions of the language are “the real Spanish,” just like American English is just as real as British English.

 That said, the fact that both European and Latin American Spanish are both “real” doesn’t mean that there aren’t key differences between the two.
-People in Spain pronounce the “S”, “C” and “Z” sounds quite differently, whereas in
+People in Spain pronounce the “S”, “C” and “Z” sounds quite different, whereas in

 Latin America all three basically sound the same (except for the hard C sound, of course).
 The accents are, naturally, drastically different.

 There are also a few key differences in vocabulary – the word “coger,” for example, has drastically different meanings on both sides of the world.
-In Spain it means to grab, whereas in Latin America it means something quite different that I can’t write here in a blog post.
+In Spain, it means to grab, whereas in Latin America it means something quite different that I can’t write here in a blog post.
 Who would’ve thought!

 You are now ready to decide if you’d rather take a Spanish course in Argentina or learn Spanish in Barcelona.
 Both are top-tier choices, you’ll go back home speaking fluent Spanish regardless.
 That’s a given.
 But, since it’s also important to have fun while you’re learning, you’d be wise to factor the facts we’ve provided here into your decision.